 Tobaski brings the same qualities that have exemplified ANSIL from the beginning: the strengths of those who knowing poverty are not bound by it, using vision to work toward goals step by step, whatever it takes, and responding to the person in front of them as a brother or sister with their own dignity and purpose.

-The ANSIL program continued to expand and improve as opportunities present themselves and adjustments lead to better outcomes.
-ANSIL Service Center included a “clothes closet” where folks could obtain an outfit once a week.
+Throughout 2018 to 2020, the ANSIL program continued to expand and improve as opportunities presented themselves and adjustments to the previous system lead to better outcomes for the participants.
+ANSIL Service Center included a “clothes closet” where community members could obtain an outfit once a week.
 A housewares and furnishing area provided donated items for people to furnish their first apartment.
-A pantry distributes non-perishable foods.
+A pantry distributed non-perishable foods.
 In the summer of 2020, a small house not far from ANSIL Hall was leased by ANSIL.
 With five bedrooms, longtime residents of ANSIL Hall ready for more independence had moved to the new home.
-There were are learning how to manage a home as a team - cooking, paying bills, housekeeping, yard maintenance.
-Those with jobs paid rent, those in school had vouchers tied to school attendance.
+The young adults were learning how to manage a home as a team - cooking, paying bills, housekeeping, and yard maintenance.
+Those with jobs paid rent, and those in school had vouchers tied to school attendance.

-On the River of Life property, a community garden was in the planning stages, being prepared for Spring of 2021.
-Like other projects and programs geared to leadership and community responsibility, the goal of the garden was not prize-winning vegetables but prize worthy humans.
+On the River of Life property, a community garden was in the planning stages, being prepared for the Spring of 2021.
+Like other projects and programs geared toward leadership and community responsibility, the goal of the garden was not prize-winning vegetables but prize-worthy humans.

-Tobaski had made strong bonds within the community at large, inviting speakers and trainers to provide seminars for a variety of life skills such as money management, computer skills, non-violent communications and taking the residents on educational and fun fieldtrips.
+Tobaski had made strong bonds within the community at large, inviting speakers and trainers to provide seminars for a variety of life skills such as money management, computer skills, and non-violent communications, and taking the residents on educational and fun field trips.

-ANSIL intended to deal with homelessness one human at a time, providing a strong program of leadership skills to the ANSIL young adults, extending a program of truly affordable housing, while continuing immediate aid to those living on the street.
+ANSIL intended to deal with homelessness one human at a time, providing a strong program of leadership skills to the ANSIL young adults, and extending a program of truly affordable housing while continuing with immediate aid to those living on the street.